KiraCore/docs/spec/kira-core/iteration-0/README.md

 ## Objective

-The main goal of `Iteration 0` is to crate a minimum viable landing page
+The main goal of `Iteration 0` is to create a minimum viable landing page

 ## Foreword